rmassei/rmassei/README.md

 I like to blend together different programming languages such as Python and R using the analytical platform KNIME.
 In the last month, I have a growing interest in using Galaxy as a platform to produce reproducible data.

 I  have long term experience in building user-friendly workflows to increase reproducibily in life science and allows people with no experience in coding to run their own ideas or analysis workflows.
 I am also a freelancer teacher of KNIME and OMERO in my working instution.

-## To sum it up:
-- Proficient with KNIME :sunglasses:
-- I am a Python and R enthusiast :heart_eyes:
-- We can have a chat about Java :coffee: